pandurangpatil/pandurangpatil.github.io/content/post/2014-07-12-setup-virtualbox-on-ubuntu-server-64-bit.md

 Running `VirtualBox` and `phpvirtualbox` on the same machine.

-I mostly followed followed this blog http://santi-bassett.blogspot.in/2013/01/installing-virtualbox-on-ubuntu-server.html.
+I mostly followed this blog http://santi-bassett.blogspot.in/2013/01/installing-virtualbox-on-ubuntu-server.html.

 Except few changes.